-Trinacria: Unveiling the Timeless Symbol of Sicily
+Trinacria: secrets behind the Timeless Symbol of Sicily

 A Symbol That Transcends Time

-The three legs refer to the three corners of Sicily.
-During the Muslim period, the island was divided into three administrative regions called Vals.
+At that time, the island was divided into three administrative regions called Vals.
 These were Val di Noto, Val Demone, and Val Mazzara.

 Three Corners of SicilyThree Vals of Sicily.